Toto IV: Background

 After the success of their self-titled debut, Toto struggled to sustain success on their next two albums, Hydra and Turn Back.
 The band was under heavy pressure from Columbia Records to deliver a hit album with their next release or be at risk of being dropped from the label.

 The band went back to the formula that helped them succeed on their first album, having an album that touched on many different genres of music.
 They also utilized many outside musicians to help give the sound a more polished, fuller feel than they had on past albums.

-This was the final album with the original Toto lineup.
-David Hungate, who moved to Nashville during the recording of the album, left the band to spend more time with his family.
+This was the final album with the original Toto lineup, as bassist David Hungate, who moved to Nashville during the recording of the album, left the band to spend more time with his family: Jeff and Steve Porcaro's brother Mike, who played cello on "Good for You", would soon replace Hungate as the band's new official bassist.
 Two years later, shortly after beginning recording of their follow-up album, Bobby Kimball was fired by the band due to drug issues that were damaging his voice.

 The band delayed touring after the release of the album to instead help in the production of Michael Jackson's Thriller album, as well as collaborating on Chicago's comeback album Chicago 16 that same year.